djalbat/occam-custom-grammars/README.md

   operator   ::= "+" | "-" | "/" | "*" ;
 ```
-You will see that the Florence BNF textarea has been augmented with something approaching the rules you have just added.
-The differences are down to the elimination of left recursion, an explanation of which can be found in Occam's [grammar utilities](https://github.com/jecs-imperial/occam-grammar-utilities) package.
+You will see that the Florence BNF textarea has been augmented with the rules you have just added.

 ## Building